-The chicken industry represents the largest agricultural subsector in South Africa.
-In addition to its absolute contribution, its importance is underpinned by a number of other factors:
+The chicken industry represents the largest agricultural subsector in South Africa (SA).
+In addition to its absolute contribution in generating revenue, its importance is underpinned by a number of other factors:

-- Through its integrated value chain, it impacts multiple other sectors, such as feed materials, and it accounts for almost 44% of total feed use in South Africa - It provides substantial employment opportunities at different levels of the value chain. - It's a preferable and affordable source of protein, which accounts for 65% of meat consumption in South Africa.
-Over the past decade, chicken consumption has grown faster than any other meat type in South Africa (Figure 1).
+- Through its integrated value chain, it impacts multiple other sectors, such as feed materials - broiler production accounts for almost 44% of total feed use in SA - It provides substantial employment opportunities at different levels of the value chain. - It's a preferable and affordable source of protein, which accounts for 65% of meat consumption in SA.
+Over the past decade, chicken consumption has grown faster than any other meat type in SA (Figure 1).